hanfak/topics-to-learn/testing-reading-maintaining/what-to-test.md

 - Return value us null
   - test dependencies are called (verify/spies), with inputs and how many times
   - use stubs in place of dependencies.
-    - create extra methods used in tests only which return some value that can be tested
+    - create extra methods in stubbed dependencies, used only in tests which return some value that can be asserted on.
+  - ie logs
 - Static methods
   - Change constructor to accept a supplier, while keeping original constructor
     - pass in stub as dependency which can be primed